Reinforz/twitter-oauth2-blog/README.md

   }
 }
 ```
-You can setup version control in this directory but that is optional.
-Eitherway, we will add client and server for our web app now.
+You can set up version control in this directory, but that is optional.
+Either way, we will now add a client and server for our web app.
 ### Client setup
-Make a Next.js app by running:
+Make a Next.js app by running the following commands:
 ```bash
 yarn create next-app --typescript client
 ```
-Skip the `--typescript` flag if you just want to work with javascript.
+Skip the `--typescript` flag if you want to work with javascript.

 This will create a `client` folder in the project directory.
-Navigate there and delete the files we dont need, i.e. `client\styles\Home.module.css` and `client\pages\api`.
-Also, lets replace all the code in `client\pages\index.ts` with the following:
+Navigate there and delete the files we don't need, i.e. `client\styles\Home.module.css` and `client\pages\api`.
+Also, let's replace all the code in `client\pages\index.ts` with the following:
 ```ts
 import { NextPage } from "next";